You’re Out: Australia Cancels Novak Djokovic’s Visa for the Second Time

 In the high-stakes legal match between Novak Djokovic and the Australian government, it’s game for Australia, love for Djokovic.
-The world No. 1 will not be allowed to remain in Australia to compete in the Australian Open.
+The world No. 1 may not be allowed to remain in the country to compete in the Australian Open after the government once again revoked his visa on the basis of his refusal to get a COVID-19 vaccine.

 “Today I exercised my power under section 133C(3) of the Migration Act to cancel the visa held by Mr. Novak Djokovic on health and good order grounds, on the basis that it was in the public interest to do so,” Immigration Minister Alex Hawke said Friday, a day after Djokovic was included in the Open’s draw.